mokele/template-configuration/README.md

 }
 ```

-And do away with your flakey non-production-live deploy scripts, **and stop
+And do away with your flakey non-production-like deploy scripts, **and stop
 doing these:**

  ```shell